• Carla Weismantel, Psychiatric Nurse Practitioner

 Psychiatric Nurse Practitioner

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat Suicidal Thoughts, Career, Anxiety.
+They treat Suicidal Thoughts, Trauma, Sexual Concerns.

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.